-Update Links in PDF using Python
+Update PDF Links in Python

 Update LinkAnnotation Text Color